ATRACKCS/ATRACKCS/README.md

 -----
 ## Acknowledgements

 This research was funded by the University of Iowa.
-The development of the new version of ATRACKCS benefited from valuable discussions and insights provided byJhayron S. Pérez Carrasquilla.
+The development of the new version of ATRACKCS benefited from valuable discussions and insights provided by Jhayron S. Pérez Carrasquilla.
 Appreciation is also extended to the co-authors of version 1.0.0 of ATRACKCS for their foundational contributions.